Best Baby Carrier Reviews 2026

 • Machine washable (because you know there will be spit up)

 It’s built for babies 7 to 20 pounds, so it easily takes you through the newborn months.
-Past the 4 month mark, you might want something with more structure for long walks, but for cozy snugs on the sofa or errands, this is a favorite.
+Past the 4 month mark, you might want something with more structure for long walks, but for cozy snugs on the sofa or errands, this is a favourite.

 • Boba Bliss Hybrid Wrap

 I love a good wrap, and Boba’s Hybrid model makes it way less intimidating.
-The builtin loops and soft, stretchy fabric are so forgiving, and there’s no extra heat buildup.
+The built-in loops and soft, stretchy fabric are so forgiving, and there’s no extra heat buildup.
 The support across your back helps so much in those early postpartum days when you’re still healing.
 Also, their prints are adorable.
 Good for breastfeeding parents who want to feed on the go.

 Best Carriers for Toddlers 2026